spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 |__Spatial
 ```

-New gym levels should be stored in `Content\Maps`.
+Gym levels are in `Content\Maps`: add any new gyms in this directory.
-New actors to be used in gyms should be stored in `Contetnt\Actors`.
+Actors used in gyms are in `Contetnt\Actors`: add any new Actors to this directory.

 #### How to add a gym
-1. Create a new level, with a descriptive name, and store it in the `Content\Maps` directory;
+1. In the Test Gyms Project, create a new level, with a descriptive name, and store it in the `Content\Maps` directory;
   * consider copying the `EmptyGym` level in `Content\Maps` as a starting point.
-2. Consider adding a text object containing the gym name to the level;
+2. Consider adding a text object containing the new gym name to the new level you create;
-  * this aids indentification from screen shots etc.
+  * this aids identification.
+(For example, you can see which gym a screenshot is from.)
-3. Populate the new level with actors needed to demonstrate the desired functionality;
+3. Populate the new level with the Actors required to demonstrate the functionality of this gym.
-  * prefer to use existing actors if possible,
+  * Use existing Actors in the Test Gyms Project if possible, in order to keep it minimal.
-  * if new actors are needed then store them in `Content\Actors`.
+  * If you create new Actors, store them in the `Content\Actors` directory.
-4. Add a description of the gym to this document;
+4. Add a description of the new gym level to this `USER_MANUAL.md` document, in the section below;
-  * breifly describe what it tests and how to use it.
+  * breifly describe what it demonstrates and how to use it.

 #### Current gyms

 ##### Empty gym
-* This is used as a template for creating new gyms.
+* The template for creating new gyms.
+Copy this to use as a starting point for your own gym.

 ##### Handover gym
-* Used to test that an entity can cross from one load balancing region to another.
+* Demonstrates that an entity can cross from one area of authority to another.
 * Contains a cube that moves back and forth across a floor.

 -----
-2019-11-06: Page added with limited editorial review
+2019-11-06: Page added with editorial review